pakeke-constructor/ideas/emergence.md

 of the game systems, and they definitely require a lot of human creativity.

 Remember the golden rule:
-- *Emergence on it's own won't cut it.
+- *Emergence on its own won't cut it.
 You need Emergence, combined with the human mind.*

 Players that aren't engaged enough to invest their time and energy into understanding the systems will fail to create these gameplay opportunities.[^1]